Reverend Les Wallace

 My interests are Poetry (especially Emily Dickinson and William Wordsworth), Butterflies, and Cycling.
 I used to be a pretty good fell runner.
 I would like to retire to a Hebridean Island!

-Rev Keith Speck
+Reverend Keith Speck

-I have been involved in Christian Leadership since 1976,and after attending Mattersey Hall Bible College near Retford’77-79’ have ministered in mostly Pioneer and Church plant situations in Evangelical and Charismatic traditions for 20 years.
+I have been involved in Christian Leadership since 1976, and after attending Mattersey Hall Bible College near Retford ’77-79’ have ministered in mostly Pioneer and Church plant situations in Evangelical and Charismatic traditions for 20 years.

 In the mid 1990’s an invitation to Minister within the Methodist denomination led to an opening up of ministry in both Methodist and Anglican Traditions for the last 20 years or so.

-I feel a strong leading towards restoring the Prophetic edge in the Ministry life of the Church, and to see and experience our God at work amongst the community in which we live.
+I feel a strong leading towards restoring the prophetic edge in the Ministry life of the Church, and to see and experience our God at work amongst the community in which we live.

 Change is never easy especially when it occurs outside our comfort zone which it always seems to, it is often both exciting and frightening at the same time, but we have to be open and sensitive to the Holy Spirits promptings and leadings into whatever challenging arenas are ahead of us.